Rameshzende/Scanner_APP/README.md

-# Scanner_APP
+# React Barcode Scanner App

-Simple React Scanner Ap
+### About the Project

           1) Create a react-native client application.
 	  2) Deployable in Android,iOS and Web
 	  3) Demonstrate in Web in first place.
 	  4) Requirement: Run a Countdown timer with hard-coded value 100.
 	  5) Initially "Start" Circular Button should be enabled.
 On tapping StartButton, The button should be disabled and count-down timer should run.
           6) Once the countdown timer reaches 0, Start Button should be enabled as in the first state.

 ### Clonig the Project